jbellogo/Notes/content/Risk.md

 Dates in order:

-\begin{itemize}

-\item Declaration date: when the board decides to pay
+* Declaration date: when the board decides to pay

-\item Ex-dividend date: important. if you sell a stock on or after this date, you get the dividend.
+* Ex-dividend date: important. if you sell a stock on or after this date, you get the dividend.

-\item Record date: when you know you're getting paid
+* Record date: when you know you're getting paid

-\item Payment
+* Payment

-\end{itemize}